as-com/PSON/README.md

 ![PSON](https://raw.github.com/dcodeIO/PSON/master/PSON.png)
 ====

+This fork of PSON ports everything to TypeScript contains performance enhancements.
+Encoding is now about 300% faster.

 **PSON** is a super efficient binary serialization format for JSON focused on minimal encoding size.

 How does it work?